darshanmehta17/data-512-a2/README.md

 | page | Name of the article |
 | rev_id | Revision ID of the article on Wikipedia |
 | article_quality | Quality class as determined by ORES |

+- [invalid_rev_ids.txt](/invalid_rev_ids.txt): This file contains a list of revision_ids for which the ORES service could not find the corresponding Wikipedia article to make the prediction on.

 ## Generated Summaries